🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 • Sinks: While seemingly counteractive to the previous characteristic, there are some boating tasks where you need the rope to sink.
 Namely, for anchor lines.

 • Stretches: Dock lines require a stretchable rope.
 This allows them to sway with the boat as the water moves.
-If rope is too tight, it can rip or cause your boat to slam into the side of the dock during high wind and inclement weather.
+If the rope is too tight, it can rip or cause your boat to slam into the side of the dock during high wind and inclement weather.

 Types of Marine Rope